 There are many ways how to make SQL Server database backups, for example, you can perform backups with the help of T-SQL Commands or SSMS.
 Also, you can choose a destination where your SQL Server backups will be sent for storing, for example, Windows Azure.
-But how much time does it take to create a backup and then sent it to Window Azure?
+But how much time does it take to create a backup and then send it to Window Azure?
 With the help of SqlBak, you can perform a backup and then send it for storing to Windows Azure in a few minutes.

 How to backup SQL Server to Windows Azure

 Now your backup job is ready, all backups will be made according to your schedule and then sent to Windows Azure.
-Also, you find more different settings like E-mail notifications in case of failure or success, Compression and Encryption, you can add some local folders to backup or specify Custom scripts.
+Also, you find more different settings like E-mail notifications in case of failure or success, Compression, and Encryption, you can add some local folders to backup or specify Custom scripts.
 And this is not the exhaustive list of benefits SqlBak offers.